rcalicdan/gemini-client/README.md

 ## Semantic search

 `search()` embeds the query and all documents, computes cosine similarity between them, and returns the results sorted by relevance.
-Everything — the query embedding, all document embeddings, and the ranking — runs in a single `await()` call.
+The query embedding, all document embeddings, and the ranking all run in a single `await()` call.

 ### Basic search